balena-io/balena-cli-advanced-masterclass/README.md

 sense within that fleet.

-However, there are times where it is useful to be able to move a device either from one Fleet to another (for example when a major rewrite of your application occurs that is no longer backwards compatible with a prior version) or from one environment to another (perhaps you've created a locally hosted test environment using openBalena and now want to move from your test
+However, there are times where it is useful to be able to move a device either from one fleet to another (for example when a major rewrite of your application occurs that is no longer backwards compatible with a prior version) or from one environment to another (perhaps you've created a locally hosted test environment using openBalena and now want to move from your test